sradics/digital-garden/_notes/Team Genius.md

 First, diverse teams need to be actively managed. — location: [1514](kindle://book?action=open&asin=B00OG8AXKO&location=1514) ^ref-18931

 ---
+membership—but the more diverse that membership becomes, the worse the odds are that the team will survive long enough to produce — location: [1586](kindle://book?action=open&asin=B00OG8AXKO&location=1586) ^ref-56815

+---
+First, diverse teams need to be actively — location: [1588](kindle://book?action=open&asin=B00OG8AXKO&location=1588) ^ref-19669

+---
 In fact, the more diverse the team, the more hands-on management it will need. — location: [1515](kindle://book?action=open&asin=B00OG8AXKO&location=1515) ^ref-26590

 ---